 For further details, see Section 3.1 of HRSA's SF-424 Application Guide.

-UPDATED SAM.GOV ALERT: For your SAM.gov registration, you must submit a notarized letter appointing the authorized Entity Administrator.
+SAM.GOV ALERT: For your SAM.gov registration, you must submit a notarized letter appointing the authorized Entity Administrator.
 The review process changed for the Federal Assistance community on June 11, 2018.
-Read the updated FAQs to learn more.